sededu/rivers2stratigraphy/README.md

 ### Run the module

 1. Open a Python shell by typing `python` (or `python3`) at the terminal (OSX and Linux users) or at the Conda or Command Prompt (Windows users).
-1.
-Be

-Finally, run the module from the Python shell with:
+1. Run the module from the Python shell with:
 ```
 import rivers2stratigraphy
 ```
 Instructions will indicate to use the following command to then run the module:
 ```
 rivers2stratigraphy.run()